What are the Spring 2021 dining hours?

 Consult the updated registration calendar.

-How will courses be offered for the Fall 2020 semester?
+How will courses be offered for the Spring 2021 semester?

-We will offer a mix of asynchronous online, synchronous online, HyFlex, and on-ground courses for the Fall 2020 semester.
+As with the fall, we will offer a mix of asynchronous online, synchronous online, HyFlex, and on-ground courses.
 All on-ground learning will follow social distancing and face mask requirements and classrooms will operate with limited capacity.
 You will find details about the delivery format of your course on LORA.
 LORA is subject to change based on faculty availability and room assignment changes that are required by changing enrollments.
 If you have questions about your schedule, please contact your academic advisor or success coach.

 View the Academics page for more information.